Cindy088/JobAdder-QE-Tech-Challenge/README.md

   - Input: 12345 → Output: 15
   - Input: 45632 → Output: 20
 - Solution:
-  - The solution is provided in the Bonus Points.docx file.
+  - The solution is provided in the index.js file.

-## License

-This project is licensed under the MIT License.